 TLS 1.2 to become the minimum TLS protocol level for all AWS API endpoints

 At Amazon Web Services (AWS), we continuously innovate to deliver you a cloud computing environment that works to help meet the requirements of the most security-sensitive organizations.
 To respond to evolving technology and regulatory standards for Transport Layer Security (TLS), we will be updating the TLS configuration for all AWS service API endpoints to a minimum of version TLS 1.2.
-This update means you will no longer be able to use TLS versions 1.0 and 1.1 with all AWS APIs in all AWS Regions by June 28, 2023.
+This update means you will need to use of TLS versions 1.2 or higher for your connections, with a continued gradual rollout that will complete by December 31, 2023.
 In this post, we will tell you how to check your TLS version, and what to do to prepare.

 We have continued AWS support for TLS versions 1.0 and 1.1 to maintain backward compatibility for customers that have older or difficult to update clients, such as embedded devices.
 Furthermore, we have active mitigations in place that help protect your data for the issues identified in these older versions.
 Now is the right time to retire TLS 1.0 and 1.1, because increasing numbers of customers have requested this change to help simplify part of their regulatory compliance, and there are fewer and fewer customers using these older versions.